jubatus/website/source/en/fv_convert.rst

 Specifies how to extract string features.
 As "string_filter_rules", it consists of multiple rules.
-Each rule is a dictionary whose keys are "key", "type", "sample_weight" and "global_weight".
+Each rule is a dictionary whose keys are "key", "except" (optional), "type", "sample_weight" and "global_weight".
 These rules specifies how we extract rules from given strings and their weights used in calculating scores.
 A weight is calculated with two parameters, "sample_weight" and "global_weight".
 In concrete, the weight is the product of these two weights.

  :key:       Specifies to which keys in a datum we apply the rule.
+For further explanation, please read counterpart in "string_filter_rules" section.
+ :except:    Specifies which keys to exclude from the match.
+This is an optional parameter.
 For further explanation, please read counterpart in "string_filter_rules" section.
  :type:      Specifies the name of an extractor in use.
 The extractor is either one defined in "string_types" or one of pre-defined extractors.
 The followings are the pre-defined extractors.

     ============= =====================